Y si pretendes remover las ruinas que tú mismo hiciste ...

 After we consider the accounting identity (1), the dependent variable of the regression equation (3) is changed from P(t) to Z(t).
 We need to know the depreciation rate to find the return on assets, because the regression slope coefficient combines both the annual depreciation rate and the annual return on assets.

-We examined 17 years of data per major U.S. retailer from 2002 (after the Dotcom debacle) to 2019, and obtained disappointing results from equation (3):
+We examined 17 years of data for several major U.S. retailers from 2002 (after the Dotcom debacle) to 2019, and obtained disappointing results from equation (3).
+The regression results suggest that assets are not significant profit drivers for major retailes:

 The regression coefficients of Home Depot, Lowe’s, and Macy’s (companies with an asterisk superscript attached to their names) are not significant, and the positive or negative values can result from random fluctuations.
 The t-statistics are produced using Newey-West correction.
 The low R2 reveal the poor fit of equation (3) for most retailers' data.
 The regession slope coefficient of Home Depot is perverse, not showing the expected positive sign.